A comprehensive guide to setting up and using Always On VPN (AOVPN)

 • Layer 4 Direct Routing (DR) mode: For IKEv2, load balancing is configured in Layer 4 Direct Routing (DR) mode.
 DR mode is preferred because it provides high performance and preserves the original client IP address which is critical for IKEv2 's operation.
 The transparency of DR mode is a key benefit as it allows the VPN server to see the original source IP address, which is necessary for the proper functioning of the IKEv2 protocol.
 However, DR mode requires ARP Address Resolution Protocol issues to be addressed (a common challenge in direct routing setups).
 These ARP issues can be resolved by configuring the IKEv2 servers to correctly handle ARP responses.

-• NAT Mode (Alternative): Alternatively, NAT mode can be used, where the load balancer acts as the default gateway for each VPN server.
+• Layer 4 NAT Mode (Alternative): Alternatively, NAT mode can be used, where the load balancer acts as the default gateway for each VPN server.
 In this mode, the load balancer replaces the source IP address of incoming packets with its own, making it appear as if the connections originate from the load balancer.
 This method simplifies the setup by avoiding ARP issues but it may introduce slight latency due to the additional processing required for NAT.

 2.SSTP and NPS load balancing

-• Source NAT (SNAT) Mode: The SSTP and Network Policy Server (NPS) configurations use Source NAT (SNAT) mode.
+• Layer 4 Source NAT (SNAT) Mode: The SSTP and Network Policy Server (NPS) configurations use Source NAT (SNAT) mode.
 SNAT mode does not preserve the original client IP address but this is not a requirement for SSTP or NPS.
 Instead, the load balancer rewrites the source IP address of the incoming connections, making it appear as if the connections originate from the load balancer itself.
 This method simplifies the network setup because it avoids the complexities of handling ARP issues and does not require changes on the server side.
 SNAT is particularly useful when client IP transparency is not needed.

 Key considerations for load balancing methods